|Nutrition Facts (per serving)|

 The name of the drink refers to a type of Mexican folk music called "corridos," and in particular to a subgenre that celebrates a life of crime.
 This music is common in areas where drug dealing and unlawful activities run high, and it's sometimes made on commission.
 Since the drink doesn't relate to the music directly, it seems that its name just comes from the fact that its ingredients are Mexican, and a racy name never hurt the popularity of a cocktail.

 For the tequila, choose a blanco tequila, that is, the slightly aged or unaged type.
 This is clear tequila with peppery and citrus flavors that is easily found in liquor stores from a variety of brands and at many price levels.
 Any bottle of blanco tequila will do for this mixed drink, but if possible, buy medium quality, as too cheap a bottle of tequila combined with beer might not have the flavor we're looking for.
 Go for a mid-priced bottle, such as Espolón Blanco, Casamigos, or Herradura Silver.
 Reserve other, pricier tequilas, like reposado or añejo, to sip on their own instead of mixing with other liquors or ingredients.
 As for the beer, choose a Mexican beer that's lightly bodied; think of Corona, Imperial, Modelo, Presidente, or Azteca.

 2 ounces blanco tequila

 Gather the ingredients.

-Using a lime wedge to wet the rim of a chilled beer mug, salt the rim by dipping or rolling it into a small dish of coarse salt.
+Using a lime wedge to wet the rim of a chilled beer mug, and salt rim by dipping or rolling it into a small dish of coarse salt.

 Pour tequila into glass.

-Tip the glass and slowly pour the beer on top.
+Tip glass and slowly pour beer on top.

 Garnish with a lime wedge.
 Serve and enjoy.